divergentmedia/divergentDocumentation/Scopebox/Scopebox.md

 Sometimes you only need to record audio or video.
 In this case, uncheck any tracks you don't need, and ScopeBox will omit them from any future recordings - saving you disk space and CPU usage.

 ###Alerts###
 Alerts allow you to set threshold values for your source, so that you can know when an exception has occurred, even if you're not watching your screen at that exact moment.
-Alerts are explained in section 19.
+Alerts are explained [in the next chapter](#alerts-1).

 ##The Clip List##
 The triangle in the bottom left of the window will open the Clip List which shows you the history of all of your recordings.
 From the Clip List, you can review previous shots, change their file names or reel info, or check timecode information.